 After completing his Radiology training he undertook Fellowship training in Interventional Radiology at The Canberra Hospital, MRI at Monash Medical Centre and Breast Imaging at St Vincent’s Breastscreen in Melbourne.
 His interests include Thoracic Radiology and Radiology Education.

-He currently serves as the Director of Training for the Ballarat Base Hospital Radiology Registrar Training Program.
+He currently serves as the Director of Training for the Ballarat Base Hospital Radiology Registrar Training Program and is a Director of Keystone Radiology.

 Dr Jamie Tran